 Mr. Niebling holds forestry degrees from the University of Vermont (BS) and the Pennsylvania State University (MS).
 Mr. Niebling is a licensed professional forester.

 Mr. Jostrom is responsible for managing and growing Plum Creek's renewable energy efforts.
 Mike has worked for Plum Creek extensively in the management of Forest Operations, development of regional conservation plans, and directing of forest health investments company-wide.

 He has a Forest Management degree from Washington State University and has completed executive education at Harvard Business School.

 T.J.
 Morice has over 20 years business experience since graduation at UW-Madison.
 Since 1998 he has been devoted to the development and advocacy of biomass fuel markets in the Midwest in addition to related enterprises including biomass heating division, trucking company and wood flour facility.
-In addition to his VP position of Marth Companies, in the past he was an vital part of the PFI board, participating in Wisconsin activities including the Governors Woody Biomass Taskforce, Bioenergy Advisory Council and Wisconsin Woody Biomass Harvest Guidelines.
+In addition to his VP position of Marth Companies, in the past he was an vital part of the PFI board, regional forestry activities, participating in Wisconsin activities including the Governors Woody Biomass Taskforce, Bioenergy Advisory Council and Wisconsin Woody Biomass Harvest Guidelines.
 He also volunteers as Secretary of the WCLQ Radio board (WI Christian radio station), Heating the Midwest with Renewable Biomass, active member of Highland Community Church, an active member of NSP (National Ski Patrol) and a variety of other activities.
 He has a wonderful wife Trudy who supports this variety of activities and involvement, as well as Dad to two great kids that he’s been blessed with.